Salvador Allende: "The Chilean Path to Socialism"

 and redistribution already begun under his predecessor President Eduardo Frei Montalva, who had nationalized between one-fifth and one-quarter of all the properties liable for takeover.

 Allende also intended to improve the socio-economic welfare of Chile's poorest citizens; a key element was to provide employment, either in the new nationalized enterprises or on public-work projects.

-Agrarian and literacy reforms
+Agrarian and literacy reforms and Indigenous policy

 The Allende government worked to transform Chilean popular culture through formal changes to school curriculum and through broader cultural education initiatives, such as state-sponsored music festivals and tours of Chilean folklorists and nueva canción musicians.

+Allende began returning land that was stolen from Chile's indigenous population, specifically the Mapuche, arguing that a consequence of land inequality among the indigenous population led to '600,000 Mapuche and Chilean peasant children [being] mentally retarded because they had lacked protein in their formative years.'
+Allende instituted a program of establishing family farms among the Mapuche, creating farming cooperatives, radio stations and medical clinics.